PaulVanSchayck/pi-multiroom-radio-ansible/README.md

 # pi-multiroom-radio-ansible

 This is a (personal) playbook to configure my multi-room radio/Spotify HiFi system.
-Running on MPD, Snapcast, librespot (raspotify) and lirc.
+Running on MPD, Snapcast, librespot-java and lirc.
 Built over frustration of missing features or configurability in the existing pre-built systems such as RuneAudio, Volumio, Pi MusicBox or Moode.

 At some point I realised, it was quicker to just build the system myself.
 Using Ansible I can easily